 The global connector is the AND and OR link between filter groups.
 The group connector is the AND and OR link between individual filters.

 A filter group allows you to define complex conditions for filtering candidates.
-For example, you can create a group of all candidates assigned to the same recruiter and added on a specific date.
+For example, you can create a group of all candidates assigned to the same recruiter and add on a specific date.
 You can also create another group of all candidates assigned to another recruiter and added on another date.
 You can then connect these two groups using the global connector.

 The group connector is changeable without affecting the global connector, while the global connector always remains the same across all filter groups.